dotalim0204/mobile_price_analysis/README.md

 This is a Mini Project for SC1015 which focuses on mobile price from [Kaggle by manishkc06](https://www.kaggle.com/datasets/manishkc06/mobile-price-prediction).
 For detailed walkthrough, please view the source code in order from:

-1. [Data Preprocessing](Data%20Preprocessing.ipynb) <br>Used Regular Expression to format and clean the data, split several columns and corrected errors that were made during the cleaning process.<br><br>
+1. [Data Preprocessing](Data%20Preprocessing.ipynb) <br>Used Regular Expression to format and clean the data, split several columns and corrected errors that were made during the cleaning process.
+More details in the notebook.<br><br>
 2. [Data Visualization](Exploratory%20Data%20Analysis.ipynb) <br>Used seaborn and matplotlib as our visualization tools.
-Explored each variable individually, discovered their relationships with respect to mobile price, as well as observed some characteristics and patterns of different mobile brands.<br><br>
+Explored each variable individually, discovered their relationships with respect to mobile price, as well as observed some characteristics and patterns of different mobile brands.
+More details in the notebook.<br><br>
 3. [Feature Engineering](Feature%20Engineering.ipynb) <br> Removed some useless variables (For example, categorical variables that contain only 1 category), and some extremely odd outliers after EDA.
-Used one-hot encoding on categorical variables in order to fit them into our models. <br><br>
+Used one-hot encoding on categorical variables in order to fit them into our models.
+More details in the notebook.<br><br>
 4. [Machine Learning](Machine%20Learning.ipynb) <br> Used Linear Regression, Random Forest Regressor & GridsearchCV.
+For Random Forest Regressor, we use trial and error to find the seemingly best hyperparameter.
+For GridSearchCV, we used a more systematic way to find the optimal solution.
 Compared the performance of the model before and after feature selection, using R^2 and MSE as our metrics, and plot the graph of Predicted Value against True Value as well.
+More details in the notebook.

 ### Datasets Folder
 Contains three datasets used in this project